Ruan625Br/ComposeFlow/README.md

 ## Prerequisites

+### JetBrain's Runtime

 You need to install the [JBR](https://github.com/JetBrains/JetBrainsRuntime) (JetBrain's Runtime) to run ComposeFlow since ComposeFlow depends on [jewel](https://github.com/JetBrains/jewel)

+### Android Studio or Intellij IDEA

+To show the Previews for Composables, you need to use Android Studio (Narwhal 2025.1.1. or higher) or Intellij IDEA (2025.1.1 or higheer)

 ### Prerequisites On Windows (Only Windows users need to follow this section)